liberty bell

 • All work must be original and completed within the past 10 years

-• Please include a brief artist statement (max 250 words) about how your work relates to the exhibition theme.
+• All submissions must include an artist statement (max 250 words) stating how your work relates to the exhibition theme.
+Submissions that do not include a statement or statements that do not apply to the theme will not be considered.

 • Chosen artists are responsible for shipping/transporting their art to and from the museum.